 Units using capacity above represent kWAC.

-2022 ATB data for utility-scale solar photovoltaics (PV) are shown above, with a Base Year of 2020.
+2023 ATB data for utility-scale solar photovoltaics (PV) are shown above, with a Base Year of 2021.
 The Base Year estimates rely on modeled capital expenditures (CAPEX) and operation and maintenance (O&M) cost estimates benchmarked with industry and historical data.
 Capacity factor is estimated for 10 resource classes, binned by mean global horizontal irradiance (GHI) in the United States.
-The 2022 ATB presents capacity factor estimates that encompass a range associated with advanced, moderate, and conservative technology innovation scenarios across the United States.
+The 2023 ATB presents capacity factor estimates that encompass a range associated with advanced, moderate, and conservative technology innovation scenarios across the United States.
 Future year projections are derived from bottom-up benchmarking of PV CAPEX and bottom-up engineering analysis of O&M costs.
 The year 2022 reflects the most recent historical data, derived from benchmarks made in the first quarter of 2022.
 Specific projections are made for 2035 and 2050 only.
 Straight lines interpolate between the 2022 and 2035 values, and between the 2035 and 2050 values.
 Cost fluctuations that may occur between each set of years are not represented, such as the fluctuations due to policy and market conditions that have occurred after the first quarter of 2022.

 The three scenarios for technology innovation are: